RedHatGov/redhatgov.github.io/CONTRIBUTING.md

 repo.
 2. In the top-right corner of the page, click **Fork**.

 That's it!
-Now, you have a _fork_ of the original RedHatGov/redhatgov.github.io repo.
+Now, you have a [fork][git-fork] of the original RedHatGov/redhatgov.github.io repo.

-### 2 Create a local [clone][git-clone] of your fork
+### 2 Create a local clone of your fork

 Right now, you have a fork of the RedHatGov.io repo, but you don't have the files in that repo on your computer.
-Let's create a clone of your fork locally on your computer.
+Let's create a [clone][git-clone] of your fork locally on your computer.

 ```sh
 git clone git@github.com:your-username/redhatgov.github.io.git